Rosemarynwodo/alx-system_engineering-devops/0x01-shell_permissions/README.md

-I would print change owner and group
+I would print chmod 753 hello